Move a Windows VM from Amazon Web Services (AWS) to an Azure virtual machine

 Export and download the VHD

 Export the EC2 instance to a VHD in an Amazon S3 bucket.
-Follow the steps described in the Amazon documentation topic Exporting an Instance as a VM Using VM Import/Export and run the create-instance-export-task command to export the EC2 instance to a VHD file.
+Follow the steps in the Amazon documentation article Exporting an Instance as a VM Using VM Import/Export and run the create-instance-export-task command to export the EC2 instance to a VHD file.

 aws ec2 create-instance-export-task --instance-id <instanceID> --target-environment Microsoft \